PixelPizza/Bot/README.md

 Description
 ---
 The first version of the pixel pizza discord bot
+The new version can be found at [Pixel Pizza 2](https://github.com/PixelPizza/PixelPizza-js2)

 Note
 ---